 As a teenager and young tween, I don’t remember being “afraid.”
-I was still human, I still had insecurities.
-Yet, I don’t remember ever feeling fear the way other kids did.
+I was human, I still had insecurities.
+Yet, I don’t remember ever feeling fear, the way other peers did.

 Fear never interfered with my actions.

 My mom shaped this too.
 She is fearless, sometimes to a fault.
-I do not admire how she argues, but I can’t deny the force of it.
+I do not admire how she argues.
+However, I cannot deny that she’s forceful and often wills her PoV into existence.

 So, I was a rule follower, but I still confronted people.

-However, as I’ve learned two things that leave me confused, amused and now with some additional complex clarity.
+At the ripe age of 40, I realized I’ve learned two things that leave me confused, amused and with some additional complex clarity.

 First, I realized that the system isn’t perfect.
-The best systems work for the majority of the people, but even those are flawed because they are designed by flawed people with their own imperfect motivations.
+The best systems work for the majority of the people.
+In an ideal world that would be the highest common factor, but endds up being the lowest common denominator.
+Additionally, these sytems are flawed because they are designed by flawed people with their own imperfect motivations.

 Second, rule-breakers are not all the same.
-Some are selfish.
-Some are useful.
-Some expose cracks in the system I was too comfortable ignoring.
+Some are selfish, but, some are useful.
+They expose cracks in the system that I was ignoring.
+I question if it’s ignorance or denial but I don’t have clarity.

-At the same time this was happening, I became more risk-averse.
-During times of clarity, when I look at my past, some of were sunk cost fallacies.
-But even that was driven by fear.
+At the same time this was happening, I became increasingly risk-averse.
+When I look at my past, some were sunk cost fallacies.
+Often when I dig deeper, the underlying motivation was eventually fear.
 Fear of losing status.
 Fear of the unknown.
 Fear of being exposed.

 So, at the same time that I was developing clarity about the system and a respect for rule-breakers, I was increasingly becoming a fearful rule follower.

 This combination was an open invite to fear’s degen cousin: shame.
-I was ashamed of who I was.
+I was ashamed of who I was because of the juxtaposition of id.
 The young fearless me was still in there, buried deep, sneering at the old fearful me.

 I tried to bury that shame deeper and deeper by distracting myself - with feeds, with projects, with series and movies and reading and writing and music and anything else that would not make me process the contradiction that I was turning out to be.